canonical-ols/snapstore-snap-docs/en/index.md

 # Snap Store Proxy documentation

-The Snap Store Proxy provides an on-premise edge proxy to the Snap Store for your devices.
+The Snap Store Proxy provides an on-premise edge proxy to the general [Snap Store](https://snapcraft.io/store) for your devices.
 Devices are registered with the proxy, and all communication with the Store will flow through the proxy.

 !!!
 NOTE:
     In order to serve its client devices, a Snap Store Proxy needs to be online